 PhD in Health Informatics

-This is a full-time three year PhD fellowship that will initially be tenable under the sandwich mode at the University of Bergen (Norway) and Moi University.
+buy Lyrica online usa This is a full-time three year PhD fellowship that will initially be tenable under the sandwich mode at the University of Bergen (Norway) and Moi University.
 The recipients of the PhD fellowship will spend a total of one (1) year at the University of Bergen (UiB) during the fellowship.
 UiB will be the PhD granting institution.

-The PhD fellowship will provide scholarship and stipend for the duration spent in Norway and at Moi University or Makerere University.
+can you buy Pregabalin over the counter The PhD fellowship will provide scholarship and stipend for the duration spent in Norway and at Moi University or Makerere University.
 The fellowship will also provide support for regional/international conferences, field study, printing of thesis, publications and travel to Norway.
 A minimal allowance will be given to female students under the gender mainstreaming initiative.

-In the initial phase, the applicant must qualify for admission to the University of Bergen PhD Programme in the respective disciplines.
+source url In the initial phase, the applicant must qualify for admission to the University of Bergen PhD Programme in the respective disciplines.
 The list of requirements is as follows:

 - The candidate must hold a master’s degree in a relevant field and document competence in areas relevant to the position, including research and teaching experience.